International Transport Forum: Governance

 The International Transport Forum is administratively integrated into the OECD (Organisation for Economic Co-operation and Development), but is politically autonomous and has its own governance structure.

-The ITF’s highest decision-making organ is the Council of Ministers of Transport (CMT).
+The ITF's highest decision-making organ is the Council of Ministers of Transport (CMT).
 The CMT unites the Ministers of member countries with responsibility for transport at the Ministerial Session held during the Annual Summit in May of each year.
 The CMT is chaired by the Presidency country.
 The Presidency of ITF revolves annually among members, alternating between a European and a non-European country.
 The Presidency has a leading role in organising the Annual Summit taking place during its tenure.
 The Presidency is supported by two countries as the First and Second Vice-Presidency.
 The Vice-Presidency countries traditionally assume the Presidency in the following years.

 The direction of the work of the ITF is steered by the Transport Management Board (TMB).
 The TMB consists of representatives of ITF member countries and meets at least twice per year.
 The TMB is chaired by the Presidency country.
 Task Forces formed from TMB members assists the Presidency in preparing the Annual Summits.

-The Transport Research Committee (TRC) organizes and overseas longer-term research projects.
+The Transport Research Committee (TRC) organizes and oversees longer-term research projects.
 The TRC consists of representatives of transport ministries (which are sometimes also the TMB representative) and in other instances of delegates from transport-related research agencies of ITF member countries.

-The Road Transport Group is a subgroup of European TMB representatives that oversees the distribution of European road freight transport licences under the so-called Multilateral Quota system and monitors compliance with the rules of the Quota system.
+The Road Transport Group is a subgroup of European TMB representatives that oversees the distribution of European road freight transport licences under the Multilateral Quota system and monitors compliance with the rules of the Quota system.